Our family recipe for Hungarian Stuffed Cabbage Rolls is an authentic family version, modified by four generations of Hungarian-American cooks.

 - Cover and steam for 12 to 15 minutes, or until the leaves are tender and pliable enough to separate and roll.
 It may be helpful to remove the cabbage midway through the cooking time, remove a few of the most tender outer leaves and return the head to the pot to finish cooking.

-Preparing the cabbage leaves:
+Trim the cabbage leaves:

 - Continue preparing the cabbage leaves for rolling by removing them from the heads, layer by layer.
 Set the leaves aside, blotting any excess moisture with a kitchen towel as you work.
 Depending on the diameter of your cabbages, you will need between 30 and 40 leaves to accomodate the quantity of meat in this recipe.
 Reserve the remaining cabbage for chopping.